janiveer/Vigenere/README.md

 (The choice of this format is not particularly significant; it’s just a handy, established XML format for storing key / value pairs.)

-The source file must contain a `code` entry containing the key code, and either a `plain` entry containing plain text or a `cypher` entry containing cypher text.
-If the `cypher` entry is present, the stylesheet decrypts the cypher text; otherwise, if the `plain` entry is present, the stylesheet encrypts the plain text.
+The source file must contain a `code` entry containing the key code, and any number of `plain` entries containing plain text and / or `cypher` entries containing cypher text.
+Wherever the stylesheet finds a `cypher` entry, it decrypts the cypher text; wherever the stylesheet finds a `plain` entry, it encrypts the plain text.

 I’ve also provided a few example files.

 ### Examples

 <pre>
 xsltproc Vigenere.xsl Feel_the_Fear.xml
 </pre>

 <pre>
 xsltproc Vigenere.xsl Red_Shift.xml
 </pre>

 ### Note